Normal Functions over Locally Symmetric Varieties: Half-twists and non-tube cases

-Note that $p=\tfrac{n+1}{2}$ ($k=0$) is the Weil abelian setting dispensed with in $\S3.5$.
-Omitting this case, we can restate our conclusion as follows: \begin{thm} For $k\leq n-7$, no \'etale pullback of a universal $k$-Weil abelian $(n+1)$-fold admits reduced normal functions arising from cycles of dimension less than $\tfrac{n-k-1}{2}$ or codimension less than $\tfrac{n-k+1}{2}$. \end{thm} As to why (or whether) greater disparity in the signature of the Hermitian form should lead to more $\overline{\mathit{AJ}}$-nontrivial cycles in the Griffiths group, we can say nothing yet.
+Note that $p=\tfrac{n+1}{2}$ ($k=0$) is the Weil abelian setting dispensed with in Section~\ref{S3.5}.
+Omitting this case, we can restate our conclusion as follows: \begin{Theorem} For $k\leq n-7$, no \'etale pullback of a universal $k$-Weil abelian $(n+1)$-fold admits reduced normal functions arising from cycles of dimension less than $\tfrac{n-k-1}{2}$ or codimension less than $\tfrac{n-k+1}{2}$. \end{Theorem} As to why (or whether) greater disparity in the signature of the Hermitian form should lead to more $\overline{\operatorname{AJ}}$-nontrivial cycles in the Griffiths group, we can say nothing yet.